Udayraj123/DBMSLab-CS345/A8 - Neo4J/InstallationCommands.md

 >    Loaded: loaded (/lib/systemd/system/neo4j.service; disabled; vendor preset: enabled)
 >    Active: inactive (dead)

-We can start the service just by `sudo -u neo4j neo4j start`, but before that we need to give it some permissions so that it runs smoothly.
+We can start the service now, but before that we need to give it some permissions so that it runs smoothly.

 #### Give permissions to data directory
 ```bash